What Are AI Agents? How They Work and Why They Matter

 What are some real examples of AI agents in action?

-• ITSM: ServiceNow Virtual Agent detects incidents via monitoring, logs tickets, suggests fixes, and escalates when needed.
+IT Service Management (ITSM): The ServiceNow Virtual Agent detects incidents through monitoring, automatically logs tickets, suggests fixes, and escalates to human support when necessary.

-• Sales: SDR agents contact leads, schedule meetings, and enter data into CRM.
+Sales: SDR (Sales Development Representative) agents proactively contact leads, schedule meetings, and update CRM systems without manual intervention.

-• Finance: The Hebbia agent builds valuation models and memos as effectively as a junior analyst.
+Finance: The Hebbia agent builds valuation models and drafts memos with an accuracy and efficiency comparable to that of a junior analyst.

-• Office automation: Microsoft’s agents handle scheduling, emails, and reimbursements 24/7.
+Office Automation: Microsoft’s AI-powered agents manage scheduling, handle emails, and process reimbursements 24/7, streamlining administrative operations.

 What is the future of AI agents in business and technology?